tim-minter/wordpress-on-ibm-cloud/on-virtual-private-cloud-infrastructure.md

 5. Ensure that VPC Infrastructure is selected, change Geography to your desired deployment area and select Single Zone in the Availability drop down, then choose your worker zone (data center).
 As you can see, this is where you could choose to deploy your cluster across the world or across a country or continent however we will be deploying to one data center today.
 6. In the worker pool section you can select the number of workers and the size (cost) of those workers.
 See the table above for the min requirements.
 Ideally you would be creating a 3 node cluster with workers having the highest CPU count you can afford.
 Note that there are 3 different types of server you can select - shared, dedicated and bare metal.
 With dedicated and bare metal you have access to all the resources all the time.
 With shared servers you should/could have access to all the resources all the time but this is not guaranteed.
 Shared servers rely on the "neighbours" you are sharing the underlaying hardware with, not running at 100% all the time.
 Shared servers are the cheapest and suitable for workloads that vary, ie not workloads that run at 80-100% all the time.
 7. Give you cluster a name in the last field, check the estimated cost on the right hand side and check/adjust your workers to achieve the correct cost then click Create.
 The cluster creation will take some time.
-8. When the cluster build has completed add the IBM Block Storage plugin to your cluster.
-Type "block" in the search field in the IBM Cloud dashboard and select "IBM Block Storage Plugin", select your cluster and click Create.
+8. If not already installed, install the Block Storage for VPC plugin via the Getting Started page for your cluster.
 9. Check/view your cluster by clicking on the Kubernetes Dashboard button from the Overview page of your cluster.
 Keep this dashboard open for use later.
 10. Connect from your command line/terminal to your cluster as described in the Access page of your cluster.
 You need to install helm [Link](https://helm.sh/docs/intro/install/) and the IBM Cloud Command line tool (as described in the Access page), if you haven't already done this (one time process).